brunoleppe/BObject/docs/BObject_structure.md

 };
 ```

-Lastly, polymorphism can also be achieved defining a class structure with virtual methods.
+Lastly, polymorphism can also be achieved by defining a class structure with virtual methods.
 Note that inheritance also applies with class structures.
 For a graphics library something like this could be implemented:
 ```
 /* figure.h */